55% of Alliance patients are diabetic or pre-diabetic.

 Childcare is offered for school-age children during the diabetes class, and child educators from the Alice Aycock Poe Center for Health Education's "Growing Healthy Gardens" program teach complementary curriculum and provide snacks for the children.

-To enroll in a class, ask your provider or contact Jesse Crouch, Garden & Wellness Coordinator: email@example.com.
+To enroll in a class, ask your provider or contact Jesse Crouch, Director of Garden & Wellness Programs: email@example.com